anodyne/docs/installation.md

 To begin, you'll first need to upload Nova's files to your server.
 This can be done through an FTP client (recommended) or through your host's web-based server management software like cPanel or something similar.
 If you're not sure how to connect to the server and upload files, contact your web host for help.

+## Updating the document root

+Nova 3 uses a more secure file structure to ensure visitors cannot access sensitive information or files and only what's necessary for serving the site to the browser.
+As a result of this change, your site's document root needs to be updated to point to the `public` folder.
+This process only needs to be done once when you first install Nova 3 or migrate from Nova 2.

+### cPanel

+{% note %}
+To view the latest information about managing domains with cPanel, you can view their [documentation page](https://docs.cpanel.net/cpanel/domains/domains/) about domains.
+{% /note %}

+If your host has provided cPanel to manage the server, you'll find the document root setting on the domains page.

+1. Find the domain that you are installing / migrating for on the domains page and click the manage button
+2. Update the document root and ensure that it ends with `/public` (there should be a single leading slash before "public")
+3. Click the update button

+Now, the server will only serve the `public` folder to the browser, securing your files outside of what users can access through the browser.

+### Plesk

+{% note %}
+To view the latest information about managing domains with Plesk, you can view their [help page](https://support.plesk.com/hc/en-us/articles/12377087631255-How-to-change-the-document-root-for-a-single-domain-on-Plesk) about changing the document root for a single domain.
+{% /note %}

+If your host has provided Plesk to manage the server, you'll find the document root setting in the Hosting Settings on the domains page.

+1. Find the domain that you are installing / migrating for from the Domains page and click the Hosting Settings button
+2. Update the document root and ensure that it ends with `/public` (there should be a single leading slash before "public")
+3. Click the OK button

+Now, the server will only serve the `public` folder to the browser, securing your files outside of what users can access through the browser.

 ## Installing Nova

 To get started installing Nova, open your browser and navigate to your site.
 Nova should detect that it isn't installed and redirect you into the Setup Center.